NCERT Solutions for Class 10 Science Chapter 5

 MCQ on NCERT Solutions for Class 10 Science Chapter 5

-In the modern periodic table, one of the following does not have an appropriate position
+In the modern periodic table, which of the following is not placed in a clearly defined position?

-Consider the following statements : (i) Metals will be found on the right side of the periodic table. (ii) The elements P, S and O belong to the same period.
-Which of these statement(s) is/are correct?
+Examine the following statements: (i) Metals are located on the right side of the periodic table. (ii) Elements P, S, and O belong to the same period.
+Which of these is/are true?

 (c) Both (i) and (ii)